aggelos-r/Fishing-Logbook/README.md

 ## Features

-The app covers five predefined fishing locations:
+The app covers five predefined fishing locations that you can rename depending on the places you fish:

-- Psatha
+- Fishing_place_1
-- Rocks below Alkyonides
+- Fishing_place_2
-- Rocks left of Sterna
+- Fishing_place_3
-- Agios Vasilios
+- Fishing_place_4
-- Porto Germeno
+- Fishing_place_5

 It supports photo viewing via the Pillow library.
 All fishing trip information is saved in organized text files per trip and location.
+To add photos, you need to manually place them in the correct spot of the corresponding dictionary.
+The picture dictionaries are created by the program.
+To add a photo, for example, in the first fishing place for the third trip, you use: place1_images["3"].append("photo1.jpg").
+To add multiple photos at once, you use: place1_images["3"].extend(["photo1.jpg", "photo2.jpg"]).

 The interface is simple and terminal-based, with input validation and color-coded output for better readability.